tardis-sn/tardis/docs/installation.rst

 .. warning::

-    TARDIS is currently only compatbile with Python 2.7.
+    TARDIS is only compatbile with Python >3.6

 .. note::
-    We strongly recommond to install TARDIS within an Anaconda environment and to always use the lastest github development version.
+    We strongly recommend to install TARDIS within an Anaconda environment and to always use the lastest github development version.

 Requirements
 ============

-You can see a list of all the requirements of TARDIS in the `environment definition file <https://raw.githubusercontent.com/tardis-sn/tardis/master/tardis_env27.yml>`_.
+You can see a list of all the requirements of TARDIS in the `environment definition file <https://raw.githubusercontent.com/tardis-sn/tardis/master/tardis_env3.yml>`_.

-TARDIS is using astropy's excellent installation helpers and thus uses similar instructions to astropy.
+TARDIS is using Astropy's excellent installation helpers and thus uses similar instructions to Astropy.

 .. _anaconda_inst_label: